 The primary objective of releasing genetically modified Metarhizium pingshaense (Mp-Hybrid) is to reduce malaria transmission through infection and mortality of mosquito vectors.
 In this study, expert elicitation indicated a high probability of successful infection of malaria vectors, suggesting that Mp-Hybrid could represent an effective complementary tool for vector control.

 These findings are consistent with previous experimental studies demonstrating the capacity of genetically modified Metarhizium strains to infect and kill Anopheles mosquitoes under laboratory and semi-field conditions (Fang et al., 2011; Lovett et al., 2019).

+More broadly, recent global assessments emphasise the need to diversify vector control strategies through innovative biological and genetic approaches to address the growing challenge of insecticide resistance (World Health Organization, 2023).

 The high estimated probability of infection supports the biological plausibility of the intervention and its potential contribution to integrated vector management strategies, particularly in settings where insecticide resistance is widespread (Ranson & Lissenden, 2016).

 However, effectiveness alone does not determine suitability for deployment.
 The potential risks associated with environmental release must be carefully considered alongside expected benefits.